Snowflake-Labs/sfquickstarts/site/sfguides/src/snowflake_personalization_api/snowflake_personalization_api.md

 **Note: The first time you try this, it might take 1-3 seconds because the virtual warehouse needs to start.
 Afterwards, you should not see this latency.**

 <!-- ------------------------ -->
-## Calling the API programatically
+## Calling the API programmatically
 Duration: 3

 ### Create the user and generate the Snowflake Token

-For this next step, go back to **codespaces** - we'll need to create a Snowflake service user to programatically call the API.
+For this next step, go back to **codespaces** - we'll need to create a Snowflake service user to programmatically call the API.
 This user will need to authenticate with key-pair authentication - let's generate the RSA private key:

 ```bash
 openssl genrsa 2048 | openssl pkcs8 -topk8 -inform PEM -out rsa_key.p8 -nocrypt